simonprickett/simonprickett.github.io/_posts/2020-06-13-traffic-lights-with-arduino.md

 ---

-I'd love to see what Arduino projects you're working on - [find me on Twitter](https://twitter.com/simon_prickett) if you'd like to share!
+I'd love to see what Arduino projects you're working on - get in touch via the [Contact page](https://simonprickett.dev/contact/) if you'd like to share!